pr00x/hashtable-c/README.md

     // Print the count of elements currently in the hash table printf("Count of animals in hash table: %zu\n", hashTable->count(hashTable));

-    // Print the contents of the hash table hashTable->print(hashTable);

     // Free the memory allocated for the hash table hashTable->free(&hashTable);